 (5) In addition to any other order the State Administrative Tribunal may make under this section, the State Administrative Tribunal may make an order for the payment or refund of money by an administering body to a resident or by a resident to an administering body.

-[Section 58 amended by No. 55 of 2004 s.
+[Section 58 amended: No. 55 of 2004 s.
 1044; No. 28 of 2006 s.
 143.]

 59. Termination of occupation on grounds of breach of residence contract or rules